SantanderMetGroup/ansible-thredds-cluster/README.md

 ## Overview

-[Ansible] repository for deploying a load balancing system with a cluster of [Tomcat] server instances as backend and an [Apache HTTPD Server] as frontend.
+[Ansible] repository of roles and playbooks for deploying a load balancing system with a cluster of [Tomcat] server instances as backend and an [Apache HTTPD Server] as frontend.

 This repository provides two different Ansible playbooks:
  1. Deploy a proxy-host using Apache HTTPD Server